UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 We can see the aesthetics (x, y, group, etc.) that each `geom_` function uses by looking at its help page.
 As with any R function, enter `?functonName()` or use the search tab in the lower right window in RStudio to bring up the help.

-RStudio also includes a really useful "cheatsheet" which summarises the most common ggplot functions and their aesthetics; this can be found in the help menu.
+RStudio also includes a really useful "cheat-sheet" which summarises the most common ggplot functions and their aesthetics; this can be found in the help menu.

 ## Layers and aesthetics